mmozuras/mmozuras.github.com/talk/_posts/2019-11-13-sustainable-speed.md

 ---
-title: The Secret
+title: Sustainable Speed
-permalink: talk/the-secret
+permalink: talk/sustainable-speed
 ---

 This talk is about how we approach Engineering at Vinted.
 Sustainable speed is a crucial element of our approach.